mulle-nat/mulle-project/README-RELEASENOTES.md

 ```

 Check how your new release-notes would look like with
-`mulle-homebrew-releasenotes`
+`mulle-project-releasenotes`

 If you're missing something, check the raw comments with
-`mulle-homebrew-releasenotes --unfiltered` for lines that don't have the
+`mulle-project-releasenotes --unfiltered` for lines that don't have the
 prefix '* '.

 > Hint: If you messed up and some lines aren't prefixed, continue to use
 > the `--unfiltered` in the next commands and then hand-edit the result after step #4.

 Did you still expect to see more output ?
 Try
-`mulle-homebrew-releasenotes --missing --input RELEASENOTES.md`
+`mulle-project-releasenotes --missing --input RELEASENOTES.md`
 to combine commit logs from comments of previous tags.

 #### 3. Check proper placement

 Check that the new release-notes are properly prepended to the old ones with
-`mulle-homebrew-releasenotes --input RELEASENOTES.md`
+`mulle-project-releasenotes --input RELEASENOTES.md`

 If there are already old ones from a previous run, and you don't have
-important manual edits then overwrite them with `mulle-homebrew-releasenotes
+important manual edits then overwrite them with `mulle-project-releasenotes
 -f --input RELEASENOTES.md`